Studio Monitors 101 –

 - Volume Levels: A higher wattage generally means that a monitor can produce higher sound levels.
 If you're working in a larger room or need to reference your mixes at louder volumes, having monitors with higher wattage is beneficial.

 - Headroom: One of the most critical aspects of wattage in studio monitors is headroom.
 Headroom is the difference between the typical operating level of a piece of audio equipment and the maximum level it can handle without distorting.
+Monitors with higher wattage will typically have more headroom, meaning they can handle sudden spikes in volume (like a loud drum hit) without distorting.

 How much should I spend on studio monitors?